John Jay High School (San Antonio)

-John Jay High School is a public high school in the Northside Independent School District of San Antonio, Texas (United States), which generally serves the northwest portion of the city.
+John Jay High School is a public high school in the Northside Independent School District of San Antonio, Texas and classified as a 5A school by the University Interscholastic League.
+During 2022–2023, Jay High School had an enrollment of 2,248 students and a student to teacher ratio of 14.41.
+The school received an overall rating of "C" from the Texas Education Agency for the 2021–2022 school year.

 History

 All high schools in the Northside Independent School District (NISD) are named for US Supreme Court Justices, and the first Supreme Court Chief Justice was John Jay.
 John Jay High also contains a magnet school, the John Jay Science and Engineering Academy.

 Student Locator Project

 On October 1, 2012, the high school and Anson Jones Middle School began the controversial "Student Locator Project."
 Students were required to wear school IDs embedded with RFID microchips at all times.
 Student Andrea Hernandez was suspended from the school for refusing to wear the badge for religious reasons, linking it to the "mark of the beast" in the biblical book of Revelation.
 The Rutherford Institute filed a suit on behalf of Hernandez, and on November 21, 2012, a judge tentatively blocked the suspension.
 Hernandez was expelled from the school in January 2013.
 In July 2013, she was allowed to re-enter the school, which had abandoned the RFID project.